Skip to content

 Loss & Training

-Completely training-free, with no gradient updates; the only hyperparameters are: number of clusters \(C\), number of residual stages \(L\), and quantization bit-width \(b\).
+Completely training-free with no gradient updates.
+Hyperparameters include: number of clusters \(C\), number of residual stages \(L\), and bit-width \(b\).

 Key Experimental Results